uchicago-library/attachment-converter/doc/releasing.md

 - [ ] push up to `main`

-`make prep-for-release` will update the upstream version in `PKGBUILD`, update the revision in `PKGBUILD`, and `Lib.Version.ver_num`, then pull down the latest Prelude `opam` file, then generate fresh `opampack-packs` and `opampack-upacks` files.
+`make prep-for-release` will update the upstream version in `PKGBUILD`, update the revision in `PKGBUILD`, update the upstream version in `Lib.Version.ver_num`, then pull down the latest Prelude `opam` file, then generate fresh `opampack-packs` and `opampack-upacks` files.
 This should take about 3 minutes, since generating fresh opampack files requires building a fresh switch.

 ## Arch release